two-guys-one-code/TGOCMessagesActivity/README.md

 ```

 * **Message Model**
-  * Your message model objects should implement TGOCMessageInterface.
+  * Your message model objects should implement `TGOCMessageInterface`.
-  * However, you may use the provided TGOCMessage class.
+  * However, you may use the provided `TGOCMessage` class.

 * **Media Item Model**
-  * Your media item model objects should implement TGOCMessageMediaInterface.
+  * Your media item model objects should implement `TGOCMessageMediaInterface`.
-  * However, you may use the provided classes: TGOCPhotoMediaItem, TGOCLocationMediaItem.
+  * However, you may use the provided classes: `TGOCPhotoMediaItem`, `TGOCLocationMediaItem`.
   * Creating your own custom media items is easy!
 Simply follow the pattern used by the built-in media types.
+  * We added a sample example using [Glide][glide] on `TGOCGlidePhotoMediaItem`.

+* **Avatar Model**
+  * Your avatar model objects should implement `TGOCAvatarInterface`.
+  * However, you may use the provided `TGOCAvatar` class.
+  * Creating your own custom avatar is easy!
-  * We added a sample example using [Glide][glide] on TGOCGlidePhotoMediaItem.
+  * We added a sample example using [Glide][glide] on `TGOCGlideAvatar`.

 * **Message Bubble Model**
-  * Your message bubble model objects should implement TGOCBubbleInterface.
+  * Your message bubble model objects should implement `TGOCBubbleInterface`.
-  * However, you may use the provided TGOCBubble class.
+  * However, you may use the provided `TGOCBubble` class.
-  * Also see TGOCBubbleFactory for easily generating incoming and outgoing bubbles.
+  * Also see `TGOCBubbleFactory` for easily generating incoming and outgoing bubbles.

 ## License

-TGOCMessagesActivity is released under an [MIT License][mit].
+`TGOCMessagesActivity` is released under an [MIT License][mit].
 See License.md for details.

 >**Copyright &copy; 2016 two-guys-one-code.**